nic0711/local-ai-masterbrain/README.md

    SEARXNG_HOSTNAME=searxng.yourdomain.com
    NEO4J_HOSTNAME=neo4j.yourdomain.com
    LETSENCRYPT_EMAIL=your-email-address
+   DASHBOARD_HOSTNAME=dashboard.yourdomain.com
    ```

 ---

 The project includes a `start_services.py` script that handles starting both the Supabase and local AI services.
 The script accepts a `--profile` flag to specify which GPU configuration to use.
+## Update:
+I added an override yaml for handling the local use of Ollama for the "none" profile.

 ### For Nvidia GPU users